The penny drops podcast is here to help you understand your money and make better informed financial decisions.

 Listen to the podcast

-You can download and listen to episodes using the iTunes Podcasts or Spotify apps – just search for ‘The penny drops’.
+You can download and listen to episodes using the iTunes Podcasts, Spotify, Google Podcast or Castbox apps – just search for ‘The penny drops’.
 We’ll be releasing a new podcast at the beginning of each month, so make sure to subscribe to be the first to hear new episodes.

 Or, if you don’t have access to an app, you can listen to the podcast online.
 We’ll send you reminders about any new episodes in your quarterly member emails.